Build apps

 LinkedDataHub uses XSLT 3.0 for UI rendering both on the server- and on the client-side.

-You can specify a custom server-side XSLT 3.0 stylesheet in the dataspace configuration.
-Then you can reuse LinkedDataHub's stylesheet by importing it as explained in the change layout user guide.
+You can reuse LinkedDataHub's stylesheets by importing them as explained in the change layout user guide.

 RDF